primesearch/mfakto/README.txt

   results when multiple factors are found in the same class.
 See the above "Supported GPUs" section for details.

-- self-tests have been known to fail on Intel HD Graphics on macOS.
+- self-tests can fail on Intel HD Graphics unless VectorSize is set to 1 in the INI file.
+On some macOS systems, the issue may persist regardless of the vector size.
 We have not determined the exact list of affected versions, but tests have shown that macOS Ventura does not have this issue.

+- the '-d c' option fails for some CPUs; this is under investigation

+- some have reported mfakto does not work on certain Nvidia hardware; this is also being investigated

 ##################
 # 4.1 Non-issues #